 Full-time Student Application Process

-The admissions process is intended to help support students as they transition to online learning full time.
+The admissions process is intended to support students and provide information about the full-time program as they transition to online learning full-time.

 Prospective students in grades 6 -12 should follow the steps below to complete the admissions process: